 My own experience, sixteen years ago, was way too far to rely on so we decided to head to rainy Santiago to get to know and understand what moves people to start such an enterprise today.

-In his mid twenties, Adriano form Porto (Portugal), claims to have discovered the warmness and hospitality of people along the Portuguese Way.
+In his mid-twenties, Adriano from Porto (Portugal), claims to have discovered the warmness and hospitality of people along the Portuguese Way.
 Declaring himself a walker, he had been trying to pursue it for a while now.
-Finally time was right and, with a friend, they walked 20 to 30 km during 9 days.
+Finally, time was right and, with a friend, they walked 20 to 30 km for 9 days.
 Already a week ago, after stepping in Santiago, they continued to Muxia (the village and surroundings suffered a huge ecological disaster in 2001 when Prestige shipwreck dyed in oily black its coast) and Finisterre.
 Traditionally, pilgrims who completed the Pilgrimage, would go till “the end of the known world” and burn their used clothes once there to purify themselves before heading back to their daily routine.
 Adriano did not burn them, he did change his walking shoes there, though.
 If he was going to do it again, he would choose a better pair and pack lighter.
-Hiking with a heavy backpack is definitely not a good idea.
+Hiking with a heavy backpack is not a good idea.

 Eager to start such a challenge?
 Santiago’s Way is done by up to 300000 people yearly.
 Far from the first religious reasons that moved pilgrims in the Middle Ages; today is seen more like a challenging hiking trail ending in the bustling Santiago de Compostela, in the north-west part of Spain.
 Hostels for walkers, bikers and horse riders are available from 5€.
 Head there in winter for experiencing a total immersion or in summer if you are after socializing and meeting interesting like-minded people.